 When Christmas gets closer I get orange-crazy.
 I need to have a pot with some intensely orangey concoction quietly simmering on the stove.
 That exotic aroma keeps the cold Umbrian winter away from my soul.

-It’s dangerous because after a couple of days, the peel is transformed in a spectacular soft candy and you’ll find yourself in sugar/orange overload.
+It’s also dangerous because after a couple of days, the peel is transformed in a spectacular soft candy and you’ll find yourself in sugar/orange overload.
 I mean, you do need a taste or two to see when it’s ready, isn’t it?

 Recipe